genderkit/genderkit/_identities/trans.md

 Some people have adopted the term "[trans*]({{ site.baseurl }}{% link _identities/trans-asterisk.md %})" instead.
 It is normally simpler and less confusing to use the word without an asterisk.

+There is no requirement to have hormone treatment or gender related surgeries to call yourself trans.

 Terms with similar meanings are [trans*]({{ site.baseurl }}{% link _identities/trans-asterisk.md %}) and [transgender]({{ site.baseurl }}{% link _identities/transgender.md %}).